WordPress/wpcs-docs/wordpress-coding-standards/php.md

 [/alert]

 [info]
-Note that, unless you have implemented [autoloading](https://www.php.net/manual/en/language.oop5.autoload.php), the `use` statement won't automatically load whatever is being imported.
-You'll either need to set up autoloading or load the file containing the class/function/constant using a `require/include` statement, for the imported constructs to be loaded when used.
+Note that, unless you have implemented [autoloading](https://www.php.net/manual/en/language.oop5.autoload.php), the `use` statement won't automatically load referenced classes.
+You'll either need to set up autoloading or load the file containing the class using a `require/include` statement, for the imported classes to be loaded when used.Autoloading is only applicable to classes; for functions and constants, you must always use `require` or `include`.
 [/info]

 **Note about WordPress Core usage**